 Development and implementation of plans to reduce use of the Jail have been ongoing for many years.
 In 2020, a Correctional Facilities Committee adopted a work plan to implement recommendations from the Carey Group Report.
 The group became inactive while leadership changes were underway for the new Deputy County Executive of Public Safety and Justice.
 While recruitment and hiring was underway, additional consultant studies were conducted per the request of Class Counsel.
 The new Deputy County Executive began work to lead the jail population reduction efforts along with an extensive list of other duties in February 2022.
-On September 14.
-2022, the new Deputy County Executive presented a Board workshop on Criminal Justice System Issues and Reforms that included findings from the new consultant studies.
-The new Public Safety and Justice work has within a very short timeframe significantly increased the amount of information publicly posted, presented and discussed with stakeholders and advisory groups, which includes expert reports and population reduction plans posted on a Reports and Resources website.
+On September 14, 2022, the new Deputy County Executive presented a Board workshop on Criminal Justice System Issues and Reforms that included findings from the new consultant studies.
+Public Safety and Justice work has within a very short timeframe significantly increased the amount of information publicly posted, presented and discussed with stakeholders and advisory groups, which includes expert reports and population reduction plans posted on a Reports and Resources website.
 After the September 2022 Board workshop, the Memorandum of Agreement with Class Counsel required completion of jail population reduction plans and plans for addressing jail facility deficiencies.
 The Jail Study Report completed by Kevin O'Connell, who has been working with Sacramento County on the Data Driven Recovery Project (DDRP) since 2020, provided a foundation for jail population reduction plans that incorporate new recommendations along with outstanding Carey Group recommendations and approaches focused on reducing bookings, length of stay, and returns to custody.
 The Sequential Intercept Model (SIM) also helped with development of plans.
-Initial Jail Population Reduction Plans completed October 2022 were revised in December 2022 based on feedback from community stakeholders, Class Counsel, data experts, and justice system partners.
-The December update of plans continue to apply recommended strategies with ongoing and new efforts to reduce jail bookings, lengths of stay and returns to custody.
-Notable additions include development of a public-facing jail population dashboard, expansion of services during jail release, identifying opportunities for future preventionfocused efforts in coordination with Sacramento County's Social Services partners, and identifying where Jail Population Reduction Plan items are within intercepts on the SIM.
-The first guarterly status report on jail population reduction plans and an update on capital projects were presented at the BOS meeting on 4/19/2023.
-First guarter highlights from implementation of jail population reduction plans include:
+On December 8, 2022, the Board of Supervisors approved the County's Jail Population Reduction Plans (JPRP) to implement recommendations grouped into two categories: 1) reducing jail admissions; and 2) reducing lengths of stay and returns to custody that together aim to reduce the Average Daily Population (ADP) of Sacramento County Jail facilities by at least 600 over the course of several years.
+The original JPRP included 33 individual plan items, including 15 items requiring new or expanded investments of resources, time, and partnerships to implement.
+The JPRP were designed to be able to be changed and modified to suit county and community needs as new information became available.
+Based on information learned from activities during the first year of implementation, and updated compositional data about the jail population and its drivers, the County's Public Safety and Justice Agency (PSJA) revised its JPRP to more effectively focus efforts in a framework that consolidates the original 33 items into six strategies that reduce jail admissions, length of stay, and returns to custody.
+Status reports from the original JPRP and the Revised JPRP are provided to the BOS and posted on the Public Safety and Justice Reports and Resources website.